 - Add the whole wheat flour in batches along with the baking powder, a pinch of salt and the sugar.
 Unite all the ingredients to form a smooth dough.
-Add the melted butter.
+Lastly, add the melted butter.
 Stir.
-Cover and let rest in the refrigerator for an hour.
+Cover and let rest in the fridge for an hour.

 - In non-stick frying pan previously sprayed with butter, butter or oil flavored vegetable spray.
 Using a ladle or measuring cup, place a little batter in the center of the skillet.
-When small holes are observed in the dough, turn quickly with a spatula and cook for a few more seconds.
+When you see small holes in the dough with a spatula, turn quickly and cook a few more seconds.

 - Stack the whole wheat hotcakes.
-Once cold, keep in the refrigerator.
+Once cold, keep in the fridge.

 - Sift the dry ingredients.

 - Can be use both ripe and unripe bananas.

 - If using unripe bananas add a little extra sugar.

 - If you prefer very sweet hotcakes, increase the amount of sugar or sweetener.

 - Sugar can be replaced by liquid or powdered sweetener.

 - Sugar can be replaced by liquid or powdered stevia.